 Rubber Stamping Tips

 Rubber stamps are ideal for using with salt dough.
 You can use your stamps to decorate the surface of a shape before drying, in the same way that you would decorate air dry clay.
 Gently pressing a stamp into the surface of the dough will leave an impression of the design or use the stamps to decorate the dried dough.
-Any stamps are suitable for using with salt dough.
+Any stamps are suitable for use with salt dough.
 Stamps that are deeply etched will give more definite impressions.

 Here are some tips for using your rubber stamps with salt dough:

 - Don't press the stamp too heavily into soft salt dough as this can cause the stamp to stick into the dough.

 - Use a fine salt to make the salt dough if you need a smooth surface or want a finely detailed image to show.
 Coarse salt can create a granular dough.